A Great Acceptance Speech Example from Bruce Phipps, American Payroll Association 2011 Man of the Year.

 In 1993 we became a couple and have been together ever since.

-In 2001 we decided to make if official and get married.
+In 2001 we decided to make it official and get married.

 One of our other common interests is the love of Corvettes.

-We belong to the C5/C6 Registry Corvette Club that has events across the country.
+We belong to the C5/C6 Registry Corvette Club which has events across the country.